 Audio cables from Voice Board CN3 go to the Jack Board.

 This means that you can swap the boards, but you will just get the output routed to LEFT or RIGHT audio channels, depending how the voice board output (CN3) cables are connected to the jack board.

 Unplug & Remove Top Module Board

-This is identified with voice ROM marked “C”.
+This is usually identified with voice ROM marked “C”.
 First unplug the cables.
-The left hand “control cable” near the ROM and CPU doesn’t have the black wire installed at position 1.
+The left hand “control cable” near the ROM and CPU doesn’t have the black wire installed at position 10.

 Next remove the screws with a suitable screwdriver bit.
 Many Roland synths I have looked at have had chewed screw heads because the wrong type of screwdriver has been used, this unit in the pictures is no exception.